dequelabs/axe-core/doc/standards-object.md

 # Standards Object

-The [standards object](../lib/standards) is JSON object of ARIA and HTML spec information that axe-core uses to validate ARIA roles, attributes, and use.
+The [standards object](../lib/standards) is a JSON object of ARIA and HTML spec information that axe-core uses to validate ARIA roles, attributes, and use.
 For example, the `aria-valid-attr` rule uses the [`ariaAttrs`](../lib/standards/aria-attrs.js) object to determine if the aria attribute is a valid ARIA attribute.
 To configure how axe-core validates ARIA information, you'll most likely configure the standards object to your needs.
-Below is a list of each object, their structure, and which rules will use that information
+Below is a list of each object, its structure, and which rules will use that information

 ```js
 axe.configure({